A Randomized Phase 2 Trial of Combining Sipuleucel-T With Immediate vs. Delayed CTLA-4 Blockade for Prostate Cancer

 San Francisco, California, 94115, United States

-- The University of Texas MD Anderson Cancer Center accepting new patients
+- The University of Texas MD Anderson Cancer Center in progress, not accepting new patients

 Houston, Texas, 77030, United States